Up to 60% off sofas & mattresses — limited‑time deals.

 • Best value: Ellison Fabric Sofa.

-For a simpler footprint and a softer first impression, the fabric sofa is the easiest entry point and fits well in smaller rooms.
+For a simpler footprint and a softer first impression, the fabric sofa is still the easiest entry point and the easiest one to place in a smaller room.

 How to Choose the Ellison Sofa?

 Start with layout.
-If you’re furnishing an apartment or a tighter living room, the standard sofa is easier to place and doesn’t dominate the space.
-If you have a larger room and you know you’ll recline often, the reclining model needs extra clearance and looks best with breathing room around it.
+If you are furnishing an apartment or a tighter living room, the standard sofa is easier to place and does not dominate the room.
+If you have a little more width to work with and you know lounging matters, the sectional earns that extra footprint.

-Height and sitting style matter.
-Shorter testers liked the standard-depth seats because it was easier to plant feet and sit upright.
-Taller testers preferred the recliner’s deeper feel when lounging, but it can feel too deep if you spend most of your time chatting upright.
+Height and sitting style matter too.
+Shorter testers liked the standard-depth seats because it was easier to plant both feet and sit upright.
+Taller testers wanted more room to shift, especially on longer sits, and that is where the sectional helped most.

-If you live with pets, think about cleanup.
-Leather wiped down fastest and didn’t hold onto hair the same way the fabric weave did.
-If you prefer fabric, plan on regular vacuuming and keeping a lint roller nearby.
+If you live with pets, think about pet-friendly cleanup.
+The leather version wiped down fastest and did not hold onto hair the way the fabric weave did.
+If you prefer fabric, plan on regular vacuuming and keep a lint roller nearby.

 Match the sofa to how you actually use it.
 For upright conversation and light TV, the standard sofa works fine.
-For daily lounging, the sectional chaise is the easiest upgrade.
-If you want the most support for long sessions, the recliner is the clear winner—just be realistic about the size.
+For daily lounging, shared seating, and casual naps, the sectional chaise is the easiest upgrade.
+If you care more about easy cleanup than softness, the leather version makes the most sense.
+If back support is the bigger issue, start with firmer, more upright options.

 Limitations

 This lineup sits firmly in the value tier.
-The softer seats can lose structure faster than premium builds, and loose back pillows need ongoing fluffing to stay supportive.
-If you want a ‘set it and forget it’ backrest, these aren’t the best match.
+The softer seats can lose structure faster than pricier builds, and the loose back pillows need ongoing fluffing to stay supportive.
+If you want a backrest that never needs attention, these are not the best match.

 Is the Ellison Sofa worth it?

-For budget-focused shoppers, the Ellison lineup can make sense.
-You get a clean look and comfortable seating for everyday use without paying luxury prices.
+For budget-focused shoppers, the Ellison lineup can still make sense.
+You get approachable styling and comfortable everyday seating without paying luxury prices, and each version has a clear use case.

-If your home is rough on furniture—or you expect a true decade-long lifespan—set expectations accordingly.
-In our testing, these pieces felt best as practical, mid-term buys: good comfort and decent function, with trade-offs in long-term structure and polish.
+If your home is rough on furniture or you expect a true decade-long lifespan, set expectations accordingly.
+In our testing, these pieces felt best as practical mid-term buys: good comfort, decent function, and visible trade-offs in structure, finish, and long-term polish.

 FAQs